-My series just had to have an ornament design, so I created a beautiful silver and gold egg that I placed on top of a creamy coconut candy.
+My series of modeling chocolate Christmas treats just had to have an ornament design, so I created a beautiful silver and gold egg that I placed on top of a creamy coconut candy.

 To make these ornaments sparkle, I brushed gold and silver luster dust over the modeling chocolate.
 If you don't have luster dust, just cut the pieces out of various colors of the modeling chocolate to create vibrant ornaments instead.

 The recipe for the creamy coconut candy is here.

 Originally I used this recipe to make red, white, and blue striped stars for 4th of July.
 For this project, you just want to keep the coconut candy white.
 In the directions below, you'll see how to create egg-shaped candies using your cookie cutter.
 You can, of course, dip the candy in chocolate before attaching the ornament, but they are delicious all on their own.

 Before you begin, if you aren't experienced with making chocolate, read my chocolate making tutorial which includes information on types of chocolate to use, melting instructions and the recipe for modeling chocolate.

 white modeling chocolate, recipe here

 food handling gloves (highly recommended to use when adding color)